mieweb/docs/content/functions/injection-immunization-management/injection-tab.md

 * Reaction Induration: Enter the induration reaction in mm.
 Note: this field only displays if system setting Show Skin Test Fields is enabled
 * Reaction Erythema: Enter the erythema reaction in mm.
 Note: this field only displays if system setting Show Skin Test Fields is enabled.

 Click Submit at the bottom of the screen to submit the injection / immunization records to the patient's chart.
-It will stay in the Quick Add screen view incase you want to add more injections.
+It will stay in the Quick Add screen view in case you want to add more injections.

 It also gives a confirmation towards the top that says Successfully added # injection record(s).